 2. Provide clear timelines

 Glitches, errors, and bugs in B2B software can be irritating and costly to customers.
 However, clients will become more angry if they look forward to their problem being solved in a week, and instead wait a week and a half.
-Businesses can manage customer service expectations by clearly stating how long any particular task will take from the moment the client gets on a call until the resolution is in progress.
+Businesses can manage customer service expectations by clearly stating how long any particular task will take from the moment the client gets on a customer support call until the resolution is in progress.
 Teams should ensure customers are well-informed of not only how long a phone call will take, but how much time and work is required to get them a solution as quickly as possible.

 3. Be transparent and honest